 Inflation may generally affect us by increasing our cost of labor and research and development expenses.
-While we have experienced increased operating expenses in recent periods, which we believe are due in part to the recent growth in inflation, we do not believe that inflation has had a material effect on our business, financial condition or results of operations during the three months ended March 31, 2022 and 2021.
+While we have experienced increased operating expenses in recent periods, which we believe are due in part to the recent growth in inflation, we do not believe that inflation has had a material effect on our business, financial condition or results of operations during the six months ended June 30, 2022 and 2021; however, operating expenses may continue to increase in future periods due to inflation.